tariqdaouda/Mariana/README.rst

 Full Examples
 =============

-Please have a look at **mnist_mlp.py** in the examples folder.
+Please have a look at **examples/mnist_mlp.py**.
 It illustrates most of what this quickstart guide adresses.
-There's also **vanilla_mnist_perceptron_mlp.py**, wich demonstrate how to train an MLP (network with one hidden layer) or a Percetron on mnist without the use of a trainer.
+There's also **examples/vanilla_mnist_perceptron_mlp.py**, wich demonstrate how to train an MLP (network with one hidden layer) or a Percetron on mnist without the use of a trainer.

 Short examples